robotology/event-driven/documentation/autosaccade_tutorial.md

 Inside the Application folder in the yarpmanager gui, you should see an entry called vAutosaccadeDemo.
 Double click and open it.

 Run the robot (or the iCubSim), the yarprobotinterface and the iKinGazeCtrl.
+Make sure to specify the correct robot name passing the proper parameter to the autosaccade module.

 Now you are ready to run the application!
 Hit the run button and then connect on the yarpmanager gui.